donaladams/transportgraphs/README.md

 Transport Graph Analysis

 Running unit tests on for this projects requires [nosetests](http://nose.readthedocs.org/en/latest/).
-Once this is installed, you can run these by executing the following in the project directory:
+Once this is installed, you can run these by executing transportgraphs/run_tests.py:

-    nosetests -vs
+    cd transportgraphs
+    python run_tests.py